yingyingzux/03_Tweeter/README.md

 - [x] When composing, you should have a countdown in the upper right for the tweet limit.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [x] Retweeting and favoriting should increment the retweet and favorite count. **--Yingying: works well on details page, but wasn't able to get row number on cells in tweet list page**'
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count. **--Yingying: only did unfavorite**
 - [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client. **--Yingying: half-baked.. keep hitting rate limit with this**

 The following **additional** features are implemented: